Captain-Rohith/Linux-Loginware/README.md

 In case of issues, log files can be checked on the device.
 Serial console or SSH can be used to access the system and troubleshoot issues.

+## 7. **Expected error after booting**
+**fatal server, no screens found:**

+make sure fbdev driver, kbd, xorg server and other dependencies of `Xorg` is selected in menuconfig, This should work but the issue was not resolved even after this in my case, If you find a way to solve please push the solution.

 ## Clean Build

 If you want to start fresh, you can clean the output: